Lunchlezing: Automatic CHAT Annotation: A Feasibility Study

 In an ongoing project, GrETEL 4 has been applied to the grammatical analysis of child language and language produced by people with aphasia, and has been integrated into a clinical tool, SASTA.
 In order to find accurate parses of non-standard utterances, SASTA requires that transcriptions are annotated in accordance with CHAT guidelines.
 However, as CHAT annotating is intricate and time-consuming, researchers and clinicians mostly annotate by adding ‘correct versions’ of child utterances.

 The present project aimed to generate complete and correct CHAT annotations on the basis of transcribed actual utterance-correct version pairs.
 The approach has been to align these two representations through weighted edit distance calculation.
-This has proven successful; the current version of the algorithm succeeds in correctly aligning actual utterances with correct versions, and produces correct CHAT codes.
+This has proven successful; the current version of the algorithm succeeds in correctly aligning actual utterances with correct versions and produces correct CHAT codes.
 Experiments show that applying SASTA enriched with AuChAnn markedly improves grammatical analysis accuracy.
-Integrating AuChAnn into SASTA will yield both better results and increased user-friendliness, which is expected to promote implementation of SASTA in clinical practice.
+Integrating AuChAnn into SASTA will yield both better results and increased user-friendliness, which is expected to promote the implementation of SASTA in clinical practice.

-This CLARIAH Lunch lecture will be presented by:
+This CLARIAH Lunch lecture was presented by:

-Lunchlezing: Patterns in Translation
+Lunch Lecture: Patterns in Translation

 The Peshitta, the Syriac translation of the Hebrew Bible, has been well-studied in traditional scholarship.
 Nevertheless, it still remains u...

-Lunchlezing: Image recognition techniques for early modern prints
+Lunch Lecture: Image recognition techniques for early modern prints

 Digital image recognition techniques are developing rapidly.
 With this lecture, Jeroen Salman (associate professor of Comparative Literature...